 As a result of discussions regarding existing, and potential future, reuse of the site, the administrative record was reviewed and consequently found landfill gas monitoring to be a relevant and appropriate regulatory requirement and a prudent measure to ensure the protection of human health.

 Upon installation of perimeter landfill gas monitoring probes, methane levels were found to be in excess of the standard in multiple probes, indicating the potential for off-site migration of gas into nearby homes and businesses.
 Subsequently, DES required the installation of a landfill gas management system (GMS) to mitigate the off-site migration of landfill gases.
-The GMS was designed and constructed in 2003 and has since successfully captured landfill gases and vented them to the atmosphere via vertical pipes.
-Upon sampling and analysis of the vented gas, it was determined that engineering controls are not needed, as gas concentrations do not exceed ambient air standards.
+The GMS was designed and constructed in 2003 and has since successfully captured and vented landfill gases to the atmosphere.

-The first “Five Year Review” report for the site was completed in September 2005 by EPA.
-The review confirms that clean up measures implemented at the site continue to protect human health and the environment.
-Two issues were identified during the review: (a) additional notification of affected property owners within the area of groundwater contamination is needed; and (b) continued monitoring is essential to ensure that groundwater cleanup is progressing and that long-term exposures will not exist in the future at the site.
+The first "Five Year Review" report for the site was completed in September 2005 by EPA.
+The review confirmed that clean up measures implemented at the site continued to protect human health and the environment.

 EPA also finalized a Preliminary Close-Out Report (PCOR) in September 2005, which documents completion of all physical, remedial construction activities at the site.
 EPA and DES conducted a pre-final inspection in June 2004, and no outstanding construction items were identified.
 Therefore, no additional, substantial construction is anticipated at the site.